Eureka Inn

-The Eureka Inn in Eureka, California is a four-story, 104-room Elizabethan Tudor Revival architectural style hotel, which opened in 1922.
+The Eureka Inn in Eureka, California, United States, is a four-story, 104-room Elizabethan Tudor Revival architectural style hotel, which opened in 1922.
 In February 1982, the structure was listed on the National Register of Historic Places.

 In 2004, the inn was closed after tax defaults by its owner.
 In 2008, Libo Zhu purchased the Inn for $2.75 million and began a program of refurbishment.
 The Inn reopened in May 2010, with renovation work continuing for another decade until completion in 2020.

 History

 The hotel opened in 1922, coinciding with the opening of the Redwood Highway between Eureka and San Francisco.
 A large property for those times, the Eureka Inn was the premier full-service lodging between San Francisco and Portland, Oregon.
 Though it housed many thousands of visitors (including US presidents and royalty) from all over the world during its first several decades, the hotel began to show the effects of time.

 In 1960 Helen Barnum, the matriarch of a successful timber family in the county, purchased a controlling interest in the hotel and a process of modernization began.

 After Barnum's death in 1993, John Biord purchased her shares from her estate, and also purchased the remaining shares to secure full ownership of the property.
 However, in 2002 the Internal Revenue Service placed a lien on the inn due to unpaid taxes, and in 2004 the inn closed.

 In September 2008, Southern California businessman, Libo Zhu, purchased the inn for $2.75 million.
 His business plan, reviewed by the Greater Eureka Chamber of Commerce, suggested that he has "ambitious" plans to honor the inn's "integrity as a historic hotel."
 After refurbishment, Zhu reopened the inn in May 2010.